mobizt/ESP-Mail-Client/README.md

 This library was developed to replace the deprecated ESP32 Mail Client library with more options and features, better reliability and also conforms to the RFC standards.

 This library has built-in WiFi client and aim to be complete Email client that can send and read Email with no restrictions and no indirect Email proxy (Email sending server) services needed.

-Other serial Mobile network modem (GSM/3G/4G) and SPI/I2C Ethernet board which GSM or Ethernet Plain/SSL TCP client libraries are available, are not compattible to integrate to use with this library because network upgradable was not supported in those libraries.

-This library supports sending and receiving Email via Ethernet in ESP32 and ESP8266 devices using Ethernet module through secure (SSL/TLS) and non-secure ports.
+External Arduino Client can be used which this allows other devices (with minimum 80k flash space) to work with this library.

 ![ESP Mail](/media/images/esp-mail-client.svg)

-Copyright (c) 2021 K. Suwatchai (Mobizt).
+Copyright (c) 2022 K. Suwatchai (Mobizt).